-When you've completed this exercise, you can open and view the Project 02 - Age of Airplanes Trailer COMPLETED.drp to compare your node construction on this clip with a finished version of the project.
+When you've completed these lessons, you can open the Project 02 - Age of Airplanes Trailer COMPLETED.drp to compare your work with the finished version of this timeline.
+If the media appears offline, click the red Relink Media button in the upper-left corner of the Media Pool and specify the location of the Project 02 media on your workstation.